20 Ways to Blend Technology into Your Farmhouse Kitchen Decoration

 Layer Smart Textiles for Comfort and Function

-16. Integrate Digital Displays That Disappear
+16. Integrate Digital Displays That Don’t Look Like Screens

 Large framed chalkboard sign hanging on a rustic shiplap wall in a cozy farmhouse kitchen, displaying a handwritten menu or list.